farmcp/ios-sdk-playnomics/README.md

     </tbody>
 </table>

-Since PlayRM uses the game client’s IP address to determine geographic location, country and subdivision should be set to `nil`.
+Since PlayRM uses the game client's IP address to determine geographic location, country and subdivision should be set to `nil`.

 ```objectivec
 #import "AppDelegate.h"